verivital/slsf_randgen/Readme.md

 ## Structure

  - All code is located under `slsf` directory.
 From now on, consider `slsf` as the root directory.
  - After running the program, results can be found in `reports` directory.
+For each run of the script, a single .mat file is created.
+This file can be open in Matlab to observe values of various variables which were set during the program runtime.
+Variable names are intuitive.

 ## How to run